kaarolch/vagrant-coreos-libvirt/README.md

 Just for fun ;)
 I would like to have a stable coreos vagrant image with libvirt, that could be use with [kubespray](https://github.com/kubernetes-incubator/kubespray) to setup home k8s cluster.

-My image you can find here: [vagrant-cloud](https://app.vagrantup.com/kaarolch).
-Yes, there are only image with libvirt support.
+My images you can find here: [vagrant-cloud](https://app.vagrantup.com/kaarolch).
+Yes, there are only images with libvirt provider.

 # Why you upload private key to the repo?